 I sat up in my window seat wearing my bathrobe, watching the street for Uncle Cunningham's return.
 Henry was still asleep.
 He had asked me to wake him before Uncle left, but he looked so peaceful that I couldn't bring myself to do it.
 There was nothing he could do.
 I couldn't do anything either, so there was no point in me being awake either.
-I wished that I could go back to sleep because my stomach was upset again.
-The queasiness had been sporadic for days now.
-I needed to kick this bug quickly because it would get in the way of discovering the identity of our blackmailer.
-The mission needed to be at the forefront of my mind, no whether or not I was going to lose my lunch.
+I wished that I could go back to sleep but my nerves had gotten the best of me.
+The mission was at the forefront of my mind.

 There was a soft knock at my door.

 "Come on in, Mary," I called quietly, not wanting to wake Henry in the next room.